 - Employers must ensure a safe and secure working environment for their employees under Washington law, which includes adopting a documented accident prevention policy.

-- Employers in Washington must comply with relevant final pay after an employee’s employment terminates.
+- Employers in Washington must comply with the relevant final pay after an employee’s employment terminates.

 Structure Of Wages of Employees